microsoft/vscode-docs/docs/languages/csharp.md

 ## Quick Fixes / Suggestions
 There are some basic quick fixes supported in VS Code.
-You will see a lightbulb and clicking on it will provide you with a simple list of fixes/suggestions.
+You will see a lightbulb and clicking on it, or pressing `kb(editor.action.quickFix)` will provide you with a simple list of fixes/suggestions.

 ![Quick fix](images/csharp/lightbulb.png)